-Buildings will be oriented to the streets and public spaces.
-They will be built based on development standards that accommodate a variety of uses, including laboratories, prototype manufacturing, offices, academic buildings, residences, and retail spaces; allowing mixed uses is critical to achieving the Plan's vision.
-Building standards will also ensure that new development provides compatible transitions to adjacent neighborhoods with lower densities along Darnestown and Muddy Branch Roads.
+Buildings oriented to the streets and public spaces will be built based on development standards that accommodate a variety of uses, including laboratories, prototype manufacturing, offices, academic buildings, residences, and retail spaces.
+Allowing mixed uses is critical to achieving the Plan's vision.
+Building standards will also ensure that new development provides compatible transitions to adjacent neighborhoods along Darnestown and Muddy Branch Roads.